dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 ### Use the select flag

-By default, all exports are run for a saved query.
-You can use the `select` flag in [development](#exports-in-development).
+You can have multiple exports for a saved query and by default, all exports are run for a saved query.
+You can use the `select` flag in [development](#exports-in-development) to select specific or multiple exports.
+Note, you can’t sub-select metrics or dimensions from the saved query, it’s just to change the export configuration i.e table format or schema

 For example, the following command runs `export_1` and `export_2` and doesn't work with the `--alias` or `--export_as` flags: